diegogrebate/ia-open-science/README.md

 | 2302.13971 | LLaMA                           |
 | 1207.0580  | Dropout                         |

 All papers are open-access.
-PDFs are not committed to this repository — use `download_papers.py` to fetch them.
+PDFs are not committed to this repository.
+Use `papers.py` to fetch them.

 ## Requirements